mwilkin/lose_it-1/README.md

 ## Known Issues/Bugs

-* None.
+* No bugs known, but full functionality not established.

 ## Support and contact details

-Please contact us with any questions, concerns, or ideas.
+Please contact me with any questions, concerns, or ideas.

 ## Technologies Used